-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG explained that they met when required as they considered that this resulted in more focussed meetings and submitted proposals for improvements to the practice management team.
-For example, cosmetic issues to improve the practice's décor. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-Staff told us they felt involved and engaged to improve how the practice was run.
+- The practice had gathered feedback from patients through the patient participation group (PPG), surveys, Friends and Family Test (FFT), NHS Choices and complaints received.
+The PPG was established in 2011 and met twice a year.
+The PPG had worked with the practice to address the practice's DNA (did not attend) rate and to encourage patients to cancel an appointment if they were unable to attend. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.